NagoDede/InstallerCleaner/README.md

 # InstallerCleaner

-Following what you do with your PC, the /Installler directory can reach several Gb of data to save unnecessary MSI and MSP files, normally used for installation and removal of the applications and software patches.
-These files remain in the /Installer directory even if you delete/uninstall your software in a clean manner.
+Following what you do with your PC, the C:/Windows/Installer directory can reach several Gb of data to save unnecessary MSI and MSP files, normally used for installation and removal of the applications and software patches.
+These files remain in the C:/Windows/Installer directory even if you delete/uninstall your software in a clean manner.
-Several tools propose to clean the /installer directory.
+Several tools propose to clean the C:/Windows/Installer directory.
 But even if they are efficient, I was not happy with the usage.
 They request too much clicks or don't have backup options.

 InstallerCleaner is a small tool to clean the C:/Windows/Installer directory and offers backup capability.
-It is a command-line tool that requests tdmin rights.
-It can generate a report or perform simulation of file removal.
-So, you know correctly what will be done or what was done by the tool.
-If you run the software with the appropriate option, you can recover your deleted files.
+It is a command-line tool that requests admin rights.
+It can generate a report or perform simulation of files removal.
+So, you know what will be done or what was done by the tool.
+If you run the software with the appropriate options, you can easily recover your deleted files.

 ## Usage
 The tool has three main options: